Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Statement of Results

-In order to state our main results, we first define the space $\XX$ in which we consider the large deviations to be where $H$, $V$ are spaces of divergence-free vector fields in $L^2(\mathbb{T}^3), H^1(\mathbb{T}^3)$ defined in Section \ref{sec-2}, and in the second and third factors, the subscript $\mathrm{w}$ denotes that $H$, respectively $L^2([0,T],H\cap V)$, is equipped with the weak topology.
-This space will be natural, in that it is in exactly this space that the classical energy inequality guarantees compactness. \begin{proposition}[Existence: Definition \ref{weak-solution}, Proposition \ref{existence}] For any $\epsilon, \delta>0$, there exists a stochastic basis $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\ge 0}, \mathbb{P})$ on which are defined a divergence-free space-time white noise $W$ and a weak solution $\ED{U}\in \XX$ to (\ref{SNS-1}), which further satisfies trajectorial energy estimate.
-Under integrability conditions, $\ED{U}$ can be constructed so that $\ED{U}(0)$ has any given desired law, independently of the divergence-free white noise $W$. \end{proposition} We will throughout call such solutions \emph{stochastic Leray solutions}, emphasising the central role of the trajectorial energy inequality. \paragraph{Parameter Tuning} We will work throughout in one of two possible limits, allowing us either to work at the level of solutions $\ED{U}$ described in the above proposition, or directly with the Galerkin approximations $\EDM{U}$ where $m=m(\epsilon)\to \infty$ with $\epsilon$.
-In the former case, we impose the scaling relation that $\epsilon, \delta=\delta(\epsilon)$ must satisfy where, as described under (\ref{SNS-1}), $\beta>\frac54$ is the degree of regularisation by $\sqrt{Q_\delta}$.
+We first give a result on existence. \begin{proposition}[Proposition \ref{existence}] For any $\epsilon, \delta>0$, there exists a stochastic basis $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\ge 0}, \mathbb{P})$ on which are defined a divergence-free space-time white noise $W$ and a stochastic Leray solution $\ED{U}$ to (\ref{SNS-1}) for the white noise $W$.
+Under integrability conditions, $\ED{U}$ can be constructed so that $\ED{U}(0)$ has any given desired law, independently of the divergence-free white noise $W$. \end{proposition} Before giving the large deviations results, we introduce the necessary scaling relations on the parameters, and introduce the rate function. \paragraph{\textbf{Parameter Tuning}} The large deviations analysis may be carried out either at the level of the stochastic Leray solutions $\ED{U}$ as in Definition \ref{weak-solution}, or with the Galerkin approximations $\EDM{U}$ satisfying where ${P}_m$ is as in (\ref{eq: Pm}) and $m=m(\epsilon)\to \infty$ with $\epsilon$.
+In either case, we must impose a scaling relation on the parameters $(\epsilon, \delta)$ or $(\epsilon, \delta(\epsilon), m(\epsilon))$.
+In the former case, we impose the scaling relation that $\epsilon, \delta=\delta(\epsilon)$ must satisfy and that $\beta>\frac54$, where $\beta$ is the exponent in the definition (\ref{Qdelta}) of ${Q_\delta}$.
 In the latter case, we impose instead,